How to Become a Financial Analyst in India: 2025 Guide

 • Common Management Aptitude Test (CMAT)

-In order to get admission in the programme for an MBA in Finance, candidates should score at least 50% in their bachelors.
+In order to get admission in the programme for an MBA in Finance, candidates should score at least 50% in their bachelor's degree.
 During the selection process, the combination of their scores in their bachelor's degree and entrance examination would be considered.

 Tips to Crack MBA Entrance Examinations